- iPad initiative

 Podiatrists are best known for treating problems that people commonly experience with their feet, but they are increasingly playing an important role in addressing chronic conditions such as diabetes.
 As a podiatrist, your patients can range from children to active sportspeople to the ageing.

 UWS has developed an innovative integrated suite of health science courses.
-The integration between the courses allows some options at the end of the first year for you to transfer between the various streams if you meet the criteria, with advanced standing for the subjects (units) that you have completed.
+The integration allows some options at the end of the first year for you to transfer between the various streams if you meet the criteria, with advanced standing for the units that you have completed.
 Note that transfer places to some streams may be very limited and competitive, and transferring may extend the duration of the degree.
-Also, if you enrol for the combined Bachelor of Health Science/Master of Podiatric Medicine but decide to leave at the end of the third year, assuming you have successfully completed all of the first three years, you can be awarded a Bachelor of Health Science (but be aware that you would have to re-apply to re-enter the Masters program).
+Also, if you enrol in the four year Bachelor of Podiatric Medicine but decide to leave at the end of the third year, assuming you have successfully completed all of the first three years, you can be eligible to be awarded a Bachelor of Health Science if you have met all their requirements.

 Approximately 1,000 hours of clinical education is provided at the University's clinical training facility and at external placement sites, including one week of placement in second year, four weeks in third year and 16 weeks in fourth year.
 This experience focuses on providing extensive clinical practice prior to graduation.
 After the fourth year placements, students return to the University for a module that explores the lessons of the clinical experience for a professional career, focusing on professional, technical, industrial and topical legal issues of complex cases.